Habeeb-marcus/Introduction-to-Github/index.md

 ## How to Clone a Repository from GitHub
 What does it mean to clone a repository?
 To clone a repository means to duplicate and download everything in the repository to your local machine.
-First, you need to **create** [(here)](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) a repository before cloning to your local machine (computer).
+First, you need to **create** [(here)](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) a repository before cloning it to your local machine (computer).

 ### **Procedures**
 1. To clone a repository, navigate to the repository's website and click the **code** button.